danrahn/PlexWeb/includes/mdHelp.md

 ## Issues
 1. No major issues/deficiencies are currently known, but many smaller bugs/quirks exist that are too trivial transient to list here.
+2. Support for superscript via '^' would be nice.

 <br>